Protect your intellectual property

 Protecting your intellectual property makes it easier to take legal action against anyone who steals or copies it.

-The type of protection you can get depends on what you’ve created.
+There are different types of protection depending on what you’ve created.

-More than one type of protection could be linked to a single product, eg you could:
+More than one type of protection could be linked to a single product, for example, you could:

 - register the name and logo as a trade mark